gsi-upm/senpy/docs/api.rst

    :query o outformat: one of `turtle` (default), `text`, `json-ld`
    :query p prefix: prefix for the URIs
    :query algo algorithm: algorithm/plugin to use for the analysis.
 For a list of options, see :http:get:`/api/plugins`.
 If not provided, the default plugin will be used (:http:get:`/api/plugins/default`).
+   :query algo emotionModel: desired emotion model in the results.
+If the requested algorithm does not use that emotion model, there are conversion plugins specifically for this.
+If none of the plugins match, an error will be returned, which includes the results *as is*.

    :reqheader Accept: the response content type depends on
                       :mailheader:`Accept` header